filpatterson/DSL_laboratory_works/5_ChomskyNormalForm/task.md

 5. If the work doesn't correspond to the requirements I'll revert the submission and leave some comments.
 If needed you can reach out and ask questions.

-7. The deadline for this assignment is ... so you don't give up.
-Well, check Sekiro or Elden Ring, considering your curiosity you'll be able to beat them.
+7. The deadline for this assignment is 14 April, 23:59

 8. After the deadline, the students will have to present the laboratory works, and for each week, the max grade would be decreased by 1.